yanm1103/DOOM-Chaves/README.md

 ENDMAP - 0byte file that just represents the end of the archive.

 # Special thanks to
+freshlycutgrass and Rockstar Games (for the GTA 2 explosion effects)
-Agent ME
+Agent ME (general Doom modding help)
-Cris140
+Cris140 (general sound related help and creator of AI Seu Madruga's voice)
-phantombeta
+phantombeta (general Doom modding help)
-Agent_Ash
+Agent_Ash (general Doom modding help)
-Aleksandro Junior
+Aleksandro Junior (Beta tester for the 2014 version)
 ID Software
 ...rest of DOOM (and by extent ZDoom) community